jasonrwang/EPA_binder/README.md

 1. Fork this repository (repo) – you'll need a GitHub account
 2. Upload the notebook files you need to run into your repo (this requires a "commit").
 The "master" branch should be fine, though you should learn what this means.
 3. Launch your Binder (or Google Colab)
+4. Run the notebook files you need (or create a new one from the interface); make sure you're on the kernel you want
+5. Save and download the notebook file to your own computer and then re-upload it to your GitHub repository

 ### Launching your Binder